huangciyin/rxBus/README.md

 Or

-dependency this lib directly with maven:
+depend on this lib directly with maven:

     <dependency>
       <groupId>me.streamis</groupId>